starklicht/starklicht-app/README.md

 ---
 ## 📖 Documentation

-A detailed Instruction is stored in the [Wiki](https://github.com/starklicht/starklicht-app/wiki)
+A detailed Instruction is stored on our website: https://starklicht.net/docs/intro/

 ---